 From my experience as a Portland, Oregon divorce attorney, I know that many of my clients find preparing to file for divorce nerve-wracking.
 Below are a few more tips for how you can protect yourself, but be sure to check out part 1 as well.

 Organize and protect important documents and possessions.
 This means listing any and all valuables — artwork, jewelry, safety deposit box contents — knowing the value of all of your assets and accounts, having vital documents like tax returns, account statements, bills, Wills, trusts, marriage certificates, birth certificates, and jotting down social security numbers and drivers license numbers.

 Journal everything.
 Evidence is critical to support your case.
 Record your interactions with your spouse and children — especially how anything your spouse did negatively impacted the children.
-This may seem petty, but a Portland, Oregon divorce attorney will tell you how valuable it can be if custody becomes an issue.
+This may seem petty, but a divorce attorney will tell you how valuable it can be if custody becomes an issue.

 Plan for your own future.
 If your spouse was the primary source of income in your home, you might want to look for a job or consider going back to school.
 Not only will this help you provide for yourself, if you have children, it will show that you can support them.

 Think long and hard before you move out.
 Leaving your home can negatively impact your custody chances if it comes down to a fight with your spouse, so make sure if you do move out that you find a place that your children can live comfortably.
 On the flip side, absolutely do not let your spouse move out and take the kids.

 Go to counseling.
 And have the kids see counselors too.
 Not only is this good for everyone’s mental health when going through a stressful time like this, it’s a good strategic move to show that you care for your children’s welfare.